Clinic Directors: Bonnie Klein-Tasman, PhD (she/her/hers), Donna Laughrin, PhD (she/her/hers)

 Dr. Klein-Tasman (she/her/hers) is a Professor in the Department of Psychology at the University of Wisconsin-Milwaukee.
 She teaches both graduate and undergraduate courses at UWM and is a primary supervisor for the assessment practicum in the UWM Clinical Psychology Ph.D.
 Program.
 Dr. Klein-Tasman has more than 20 years experience conducting and/or supervising assessments related to attention, learning, and cognitive challenges.
 In her research, she focuses on learning about the cognitive and behavioral characteristics of children with specific genetic conditions (Williams syndrome, neurofibromatosis type 1).

 Source of Payment

 The College Student Learning Disability Clinic operates on an out-of-pocket payment basis and provides services only to current or aspiring university students.
 We do not accept private insurance or Medicaid.
 We operate on a sliding fee scale depending on income.
-We accept cash or check at the beginning of each assessment session.
+We accept cash, check or credit card at the beginning of each assessment session.